-- 1. Teacher Responses to unproductive behaviours (Major, Minor).
-(2019) - 2.
-Effective Classroom Practices and Responses (8 Practices).
-(2019) - 3.
-Universal Supports (2020) - 4.
-Tier two Supports what does this look like for us (2020)
+- Universal Supports at OLHC. - Teacher Responses to unproductive behaviours (Major, Minor). - Effective Classroom Practices and Responses (8 Practices). - Tier Two and Three Supports at OLHC.

 OUR STUDENT BEHAVIOUR SUPPORT PRACTICES

 Clarity: Our Expectations

 School-wide expectations encourage consistent communications and establish a common language of expectations for all staff and students and across all settings.
 Agreed student expectations promote the schools' Catholic Identity and provide consistency across the staff and school community.